 2. Make your own frosting.
 It is worth the effort and doesn’t take much time.
-The flavor is incomparable to canned frosting and it will make your entire cake taste from scratch rather than generic.
-Most recipes online will work or just email me if you need help.
+The flavor is incomparable to canned frosting and even if you use it on an un-enhanced box mix cake, it will still taste from scratch rather than generic.
+If you’re looking for a good recipe, I have many favorites in my Cake & Frosting Index.

 3. For cakes that never stick to the pan, no matter how big it is: grease the bottom of your pan, cover it (bottom only) with parchment paper, then grease and flour the whole thing.
-I use an oil & flour spray mixture (usually generic) so that I can grease and flour the pan in one easy ten-second step.
+I use this mostly for bigger pans, but for 12″ and under, Miracle Pan Release works perfectly without the extra steps.